 Simultaneous to the aforementioned events on Sunday 17th November, a 730-mile fibre-optic telecommunication cable between Lithuania and Sweden was reported to have been severed.
 The Swedish company Arelion, to which the cable pertains, stated that although the exact causes of damage were still unknown, the extent of it was comprehensive, and not just partial.
 In response, both Sweden and Lithuania’s military forces have upped their maritime surveillance, with the former leading preliminary criminal investigations into the matter.

 Compellingly, less than 24 hours after this event, on Monday 18th November, another underwater cable linking Finland and Germany was also announced to be cut.
 This time Cinia, Finnish owner of said cable, reported the causes of such infraction were still undetermined and repairs could take up to 15 days.
 On this day, the Foreign Ministers of Finland and Germany published a joint statement expressing their deep concern over the incident.
-Though they did not directly point their fingers at anyone, they used their speech as a reminder that, “Our European security is not only under threat from Russia’s war of aggression against Ukraine, but also from hybrid warfare by malicious actors”.
+Though they did not directly point their fingers at anyone, they used their speech as a reminder that “Our European security is not only under threat from Russia’s war of aggression against Ukraine, but also from hybrid warfare by malicious actors”.

 German Defence Minister Boris Pistorius took a more direct approach when stating “No one believes that these cables were cut accidentally…We also have to assume, without knowing it yet, that it is sabotage”.
 However, European Union Policy Chief Josep Borrell assumed a more charitable stance on the situation, declaring it to be “irresponsible from my side to attribute this, let’s say incident or accident or whatever you want to call it, to anyone”.
 These recent occurrences are reminiscent of the numerous telecommunication cable cuts that took place in the Baltic Sea last year.
-Investigators suggested that evidence pointed towards the Chinese ship Newnew Polar Bear, as the main perpetrator of the damage, but did not confirm whether or not this was intentional.
+Investigators suggested that evidence pointed towards the Chinese ship Newnew Polar Bear, as the main perpetrator of such damages, but did not confirm whether or not this was intentional.